languidphoton/ralts/README.md

 Which is a lot better, but we just need to enable the `dataview` and `admonitions` plugins, to bring really use Obsidian at its potential.

-## Enabling Obsidian to use dataview and admonitions
+## Setting up Obsidian to use dataview and admonitions

 This will be quite quick, as this is already a bit too long.